BilkoYevgen/Homeworks/README.md

-This is my first GIT push practice
+This is repositiry made for homeworks in robot_dreams IT school